 Regardless of the type of drug you were charged with manufacturing, the punishments for manufacturing drugs in Charlotte are notoriously harsh.
 Our dedicated controlled substance manufacturing lawyers can use their experience and knowledge to present a vigorous defense that can help you avoid a conviction altogether or reduce the penalties.
-Don’t hesitate to schedule a free consultation when facing drug manufacturing charges.
+Don’t hesitate to schedule a consultation when facing drug manufacturing charges.

 How Hiring an Experienced Drug Manufacturing Lawyer Can Help

 When you’re charged with a drug manufacturing offense, the prosecution must prove that you intended to distribute or manufacture.
 Intent can be pretty difficult to ascertain and often relies on circumstantial evidence.
 Therefore, hiring a drug manufacturing defense lawyer can significantly improve your chances of getting a favorable outcome.

 A lawyer has experience in handling drug manufacturing.
 Using their expertise, a drug manufacturing lawyer can investigate the circumstances surrounding your charges and help you ensure that your rights are protected.
 This involves implementing unique defense strategies to get your charge reduced, sentence lessened, or even the case dismissed.
 Depending on the facts of your case, a Charlotte drug manufacturing lawyer can help your case by:

 - Questioning the credibility and reliability of an informant

 - Arguing that you were a victim of entrapment

 - The police failed to follow proper procedures during or after your arrest

 - Arguing that you did not intend to manufacture or distribute the drug